ic3-software/ic3-analytics-ops/etc/doc/en/tasks/OpenReport.md

     // E.g., data/Sales is using the files 'Sales-N.mdx.txt(and .json)' into the 'data' folder.
     // E.g., data/ is using the files 'ReportName-N.mdx.txt(and .json)' into the 'data' folder. data?: string;

+    // When present, ignore these MDX requests.
+    ignored: number[];

 }
 ```